ggabriel96/alchemista/README.md

 Simply call the `sqlalchemy_to_pydantic` function with a SQLAlchemy model.
 Each `Column` in its definition will result in an attribute of the generated model via the Pydantic `Field` function.
-The supported attributes are listed in `alchemista.field.FieldKwargs`.
-Some of them can be extracted from `Column` attributes directly, like the default value and the description.

 For example, a SQLAlchemy model like the following